ali-07700/DSA210/README.md

 # Project Proposal: Analyzing ATP Tour Men's Tennis Matches

 ## Motivation
 The goal of this project is to analyze ATP Tour men's tennis matches from the 21st century to determine the ideal player attributes for each tournament.
 Tennis is a sport with fewer surprises compared to others, making it a strong candidate for predictive modeling using data science techniques.
 By leveraging historical match data, I aim to identify key performance metrics that contribute to tournament victories and use this information to forecast future success needings for every different tournament.
-The 2024 season will serve as a test dataset to measure the accuracy of these predictions.

 ---